internetdrew/internetdrew/README.md

 I build software that makes life simpler and help brands grow through content that actually connects.

-Currently building [Where's the Garlic?](https://www.wheresthegarlic.com/): Kitchen inventory made simple.
-Know what you have, know what you need.
+Currently building [Where's the Garlic?](https://www.wheresthegarlic.com/), kitchen inventory, made simple for humans who live and cook together.

 <!---
 internetdrew/internetdrew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.